patrickbwarren/qgis3-survex-import/README.md

 rather use `*cs out EPSG:25830` which is the _exact_ same co-ordinate system but with the interchange data order the right way around.

-Putting this all together, you need something like the following
+Putting this all together, you need something like the following:

 ```
 *cs out <output CRS>